Implicit Gaussian process representation of vector fields over arbitrary latent manifolds: Discussion

-In this study, we introduced RVGP, a novel extension of Gaussian processes designed to model vector fields on latent Riemannian manifolds.
+We introduced RVGP, a novel extension of Gaussian processes designed to model vector fields on latent Riemannian manifolds.
 Utilising the spectrum of the connection Laplacian operator, RVGP intrinsically captures the manifold's geometry and topology and the vector field's smoothness.
-This enables the method to learn global patterns while preserving singularities, thereby filling a significant gap in existing approaches that are limited to known, analytically tractable manifolds.
-A key strength of RVGP is its data-driven, intrinsic construction via a proximity graph, which enhances its practical utility by making it highly applicable to real-world datasets where the manifold is often not explicitly known.
-Demonstrated across diverse scientific domains such as neuroscience and geometric data analysis, RVGP not only advances the field of geometrically-informed probabilistic modelling but also offers a statistical tool for various high-impact applications, including clinical neuroscience, that is robust to sampling density and noisy data.
+This enables the method to learn global patterns while preserving singularities, filling a significant gap in existing approaches limited to known, analytically tractable manifolds.
+A key strength of RVGP is its data-driven, intrinsic construction via a proximity graph, which enhances its practical utility by making it highly applicable to real-world datasets where an explicit manifold parametrisation, e.g., for spheres and tori, is often unavailable.
+Demonstrated across diverse scientific domains such as neuroscience and geometric data analysis, RVGP advances the field of geometrically-informed probabilistic modelling and offers a statistical tool for various high-impact applications, including clinical neuroscience, that is robust to sampling density and noisy data.